 - Helps compliance with specifications

 A compliance review must make the quality factor during design and planning rather than during construction.
-Factoring in quality is the time when configurations, material specifications, and functional performance are decided.
-Quality control in this area is to make sure the team conforms to the original plan.
+Factoring in quality is when configurations, material specifications, and functional performance are decided.
+Quality control in this area ensures that the team conforms to the original plan.

 - Reduces costs